Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Experimental Results

 \subsection{Results on Speaker Diarization Task}

 Table \ref{table:sd} shows the experimental results of diarization evaluation on \model~diarizer.
-We evaluate three models trained with three different loss types: PIL only, sort loss only, and hybrid loss with $\alpha=0.5$ in Eq.~(\ref{eq:hybrid_loss_alpha}).
-We train Sortformer model to handle up to 4 speakers, so we compare the popular neural diarizers that are reporting speaker-wise DER on each dataset.
-In addition, it is crucial to remind that \model~is not individually finetuned on three evaluation datasets.
-On the other hand, EEND-EDA~\cite{horiguchi2022eend_eda} and EEND-GLA~\cite{horiguchi2022eend_gla} are finetuned on DIHARD-dev and CALLHOME-part1, individually.
-In addition, WavLM+EEND-VC~\cite{chen2022wavlm} is only finetuned on the CALLHOME-part1.
+We evaluate three models trained with three different loss types: PIL only, Sort Loss only, and hybrid loss with $\alpha=0.5$ in Eq.~(\ref{eq:hybrid_loss_alpha}).
+We train the Sortformer model to handle up to 4 speakers, so we compare the popular neural diarizers that are reporting speaker-wise diarization error rate (DER) on each dataset.
+In addition, it is crucial to remind that \model~is not individually fine-tuned on three evaluation datasets, unlike the systems in EEND-EDA~\cite{horiguchi2022eend_eda}, EEND-GLA~\cite{horiguchi2022eend_gla} and WavLM+EEND-VC~\cite{chen2022wavlm}.
+We apply timestamp postprocessing that mitigates the errors generated from collar length and annotation style of the datasets.
+See Appendix~\ref{apndx:diar_pp} for details of the postprocessing.
+A noteworthy result from Table~\ref{table:sd} is that Sort Loss alone achieves performance comparable to that of the traditional PIL-trained model.
+Because Sort Loss offers a competitive training signal, combining it with PIL in a hybrid loss allows the model to leverage strengths from both, leading to performance that surpasses models trained with either loss alone.

-We apply timestamp post processing that mitigates the errors generated from collar length and annotation style of the datasets.
-Our post processing step consists of: onset thresholding, offset thresholding, onset padding, offset padding, minimum duration on and minimum duration off.
-The parameters are tuned on two different split of datasets: Set-A on DIHARD3~\cite{ryant2020third} Dev split and Set-B on CALLHOME Part1~\cite{callhome}.
-Then Set-A parameters are applied to DIHARD3-eval, and Set-B is applied to CALLHOME Part2 and CH109.

-There are several key takeaways from the diarization evaluation of \model.
-First, it is important to highlight that our models were trained on 90-second segments but evaluated on full-length recordings of up to 12 minutes.
-This mismatch between training and evaluation conditions inevitably results in some performance degradation, which is less severe in PIL-trained models compared to those trained with sort loss.
-This issue is particularly evident in the CH109 test set results, as shown in Table~\ref{table:sd}.
-Our analysis shows that models trained with sort or hybrid loss tend to overestimate the number of speakers in longer recordings, whereas PIL-trained models provide a more accurate speaker count.
-We plan to address this issue in future work.

-Second, even without PIL, sort loss solely achieved comparable performance to traditional PIL-trained model.
-Since sort loss itself is capable of training a diarization model with competitive performance, hybrid model improves from the performances of two systems trained on sort loss or PIL.
-We believe that sort loss is serving as a good regularizer to prevent overfitting and provide with more generalizability by adding loss values that are calculated in a totally different manner.

-Last but not least, our results show that a very simple encoder-only model without attractors can perform at competitive DER with much more advanced architectures~\cite{chen2024attention, horiguchi2022eend_eda, horiguchi2022eend_gla}.
-In addition, utilizing non-autoregressive attractors in Sortformer model could be a promising direction for further research.